GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ---
-title: Deploy Microsoft SQL Server Always On in a single subnet
+title: Deploy a Microsoft SQL Server Always On availability group in a single subnet
-description: Learn how to deploy Microsoft SQL Server with Always On in a single subnet.
+description: Learn how to deploy a Microsoft SQL Server Always On availabilty group in a single subnet.
 author: shashank-google
-tags: databases, MSSQL, SQL Server, AOAG, Availability Group
+tags: databases, MSSQL, SQL Server, availability group
 date_published: 2020-12-10
 ---